Your Child’s First Visit To New Generation Dentistry

 When it comes to your child’s first dental appointment, we want to make sure that your child feels comfortable.
 Here at New Generation Dentistry, we encourage establishing a “home” for your child to get used to when they receive treatments.

-At the first visit, our pediatric dentist and her staff will explain the steps that are taken to conduct a thorough dental examination.
+When it comes to your child’s first dental appointment, we want to make sure that your child feels comfortable.
+Dr Sara and her staff will explain the steps that are taken to conduct a thorough dental examination.
 With younger patients, it’s important to use child-friendly language that they can understand.
-We advise parents to refrain from using words that may instill unnecessary fear – such as “drill”, “yank”, or “extract”.
-If you decide on sedation dentistry, you can tell your child that they will take some “sleeping juice”.
-For the exam, tell your child that Dr. Sara is going to “count your teeth” and “take pictures”, instead of saying x-rays.
+For example, tell your child that Dr. Sara is going to “count your teeth” and “take pictures”, instead of saying x-rays.

 You can read more about how to prepare your children for their first dentist’s appointment here.